Home Blog

 Presence or Absence of Side Effects: What is Normal?

-Like any other medication, ADHD meds can cause side effects [4*] .
-However, not everyone experiences all of them, not everyone experiences specific adverse effects, and some people may not have such issues with ADHD drugs at all.
-It highly depends on the individual, and there is nothing abnormal about it.
+Like any other medication, ADHD meds can cause side effects.
+However, not everyone experiences specific adverse effects, and some people may not have any such issues with ADHD medications at all.

 The most common side effects of ADHD medication include: